Key takeaways

 Cautions

-- Pricing opacity — No public pricing; demo-required model limits evaluation
+- Pricing opacity — No public pricing; demo-required model limits evaluation.
+MarketBetter reports a flat fee "currently discounted while the product remains in beta," with the actual price undisclosed[9]

 - White-glove dependency — Success may depend on quality of forward-deployed AE assignment